react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 ## Writing tests

-We recommend using [React Native Testing Library](https://callstack.github.io/react-native-testing-library/) along with [`jest-native`](https://github.com/testing-library/jest-native) to write your tests.
+We recommend using [React Native Testing Library](https://callstack.github.io/react-native-testing-library/) to write your tests.

 Example: